k3170makan/SelfTLS/README.md

 * Comlpetely ground up: no use of any pre-cooked math or crypto libraries

 ##Why this will "work":
-* There are no people who are naturally good at crypto, only people who have made enough mistakes, this project is designed as an engine to manufacture as much as the same implementation flaws / mistakes that real world openssl and gnutls went through
+* There are no people who are naturally good at crypto, only people who have made enough mistakes.
+The project is designed as an engine to manufacture as much as the same implementation flaws / mistakes that real world openssl and gnutls went through.
+If I make certain mistakes the chances are other people would have (in the past) or currently made the same mistakes too.
+* The only way to get a working understanding of anything is to try to build it.
+Proof by construction!
 * With a ground up implementation I can debug / edit and inspect the code with a much greater ease, there is no overhead suffered in learnign the documentation styles of the openssl / gnutls project